PraneshRajendraKumar/Kaggle_Courses/README.md

 Kaggle offers several set of free online courses, which are very useful for any Dataist like me.

-PS: Kaggle offers a free e - certificate !!
+PS: Kaggle offers a free e - certificates !!

 Link for the same:  https://www.kaggle.com/learn